timlinux/SphinxTutorial/README.rst

 This is how you do a hyperlink: http://google.com

+A bullet list:

+# Item foo
+# Item bar

+A numbered list:

+#.
+Item one
+#.
+Item two

 This is how you show a program listing or some preformatted text::

     shrub:SphinxTutorial timlinux$ ls -lah